Safe (2012 film): Plot

-Luke is living a life of exile as atonement for the things he did for the government.
-Using Chemyakin's phone, Luke sets up Vassily and kidnaps him.
-Emile reluctantly accepts a deal for his son's life, explaining that Mei's number unlocks a heavily guarded safe in Chinatown with $30 million, though he does not know the contents of a second safe.
-Needing a team to get to it, Luke recruits Wolf and his detectives.
+Luke now regrets the things he did for the government.
+Using Chemyakin's phone, he kidnaps Vassily.
+Emile reluctantly accepts a deal for his son's life, explaining that Mei's number unlocks a heavily guarded safe in Chinatown with $30 million, though he does not know the contents of the second safe.
+Needing a team to get to it, Luke recruits Wolf and his detectives, enticing them with the money.

-Together, they fight through numerous triad gangsters to reach the safe.
-As Luke is about to open it, Wolf attempts to betray him, but Luke kills the remaining detectives and takes him hostage.
-Using the money, Luke bribes Alex, who is now the mayor's aide and boyfriend, into rescuing Mei.
-Alex reveals the second safe belongs to the mayor, containing a disc with data on every crime syndicate in New York.
-Alex meets and kills Quan and his men as Mei watches.
+Together, they fight through triad gangsters to reach the safe.
+Wolf attempts to betray Luke, but he kills the remaining detectives and takes Wolf hostage.
+Using the money, Luke bribes Alex, now the mayor's aide and boyfriend, into rescuing Mei.
+Alex reveals the second safe belongs to the mayor, containing a disc with incriminating data on every crime syndicate in New York.
+Alex kills Quan and his men in order to take Mei.

-Meanwhile, Luke assaults the mayor and retrieves a copy of the mayor's disc.
-Alex and he arrange a meeting, but Luke refuses to surrender the money and instead suggests that they settle it with a fight.
-Before they can begin, Mei shoots Alex, wounding him, and Luke finishes him off.
+Luke attacks the mayor and retrieves a copy of the mayor's disc.
+Meeting Alex, he refuses to surrender the money and suggests that they settle it with a fight.
+However, Mei shoots Alex, wounding him, and letting Luke finish him off.

-In the aftermath, Luke gives $50,000 to Wolf and instructs him to return Vassily to his father unharmed.
+In the aftermath, Luke gives $50,000 to Wolf for his troubles and instructs him to return Vassily to his father.
 He sends the remainder of the money to Han to buy Mei's freedom, threatening to ruin his operations should he try to recover Mei.
-Han leaves New York in disgust as Luke hides multiple copies of the disc in bank safe deposit boxes throughout the city.
+Luke makes multiple copies of the disc and stores them in bank safe deposit boxes throughout the city as his security to ensure that no one can come after him or Mei again without risking being exposed.

-Luke and Mei make plans to leave the city and head west to Seattle, where Mei can enroll in a school for gifted children.
-When Mei asks if they are finally safe, Luke responds that they will take it one day at a time.
+Luke decides to leave New York and head to Seattle, where Mei can enroll in a school for gifted children.
+When she asks if they are finally safe, he responds that they will take it one day at a time.